-She could vaguely remember the rules about this door given to her from her father.
-She wasn't allowed to go near this door, but was never given a reason why.
-Before she could think to remove her hand, it turned on its own and her legs forced her to go into the forbidden room.
+She could vaguely remember her father's rules about this door.
+She wasn't allowed to go near it but was never given a reason why.
+Before she could think to remove her hand, it turned on its own, and her legs forced her to go into the forbidden room.